 Q: Can parents and educators use the show in a classroom setting?

-A: Yes, "Work It Out Wombats!" is a valuable resource for both parents and educators looking to foster computational thinking and mathematical skills in young children.
+A: Yes, "Work It Out Wombats!In practice, " is a valuable resource for both parents and educators looking to support computational thinking and mathematical skills in young children.
 The show aligns with early childhood learning standards and can be used to supplement classroom instruction.

 Conclusion